Skip to main content

 Retinoblastomas are usually found because a parent or doctor notices a child’s eye looks unusual.
 Normally when you shine a light in a child’s eye (or take a flash picture), the pupil (the dark spot in the center of the eye) looks red because of the blood in vessels in the back of the eye.
 In an eye with retinoblastoma, the pupil often looks white or pink.

-For more information see Retinoblastoma.
+For more information, see Retinoblastoma.

 Bone cancers

 Cancers that start in the bones (primary bone cancers) occur most often in older children and teens, but they can develop at any age.
-They account for about 3% of childhood cancers.

 Two main types of primary bone cancers occur in children: